Beginner Cat Photo Skills

 Crazy Cat Anatomy Scavenger Hunt

-Are you tired of photography projects that need you to walk here, or hike there, maybe you need to grab a bunch of lenses or hope for the right kind of light?
-This can be so frustrating if you want to sharpen your cat photography skills but are not able to leave home for any reason.
+Are you tired of photography projects that ask you to walk here, or hike there, maybe you need to grab a bunch of lenses or hope for the right kind of light?
+This can be so frustrating if you want to sharpen your cat photography skills but may not be able to move far from home for any reason.

 But wait!
-Not all photography needs a lot of physical effort.
+Not all photography needs a lot of physical effort, sweat and strain!
 I have a fun cat photography project for you this week and it is indoors based, if you need it to be.
 Read on for the fun…

-This idea is simple and there is no set time limit.
-There are no demands for expensive equipment (unless you have some to use) so you can use your smartphone, DSLR/Mirrorless or your compact camera.
+The idea is really simple and there is no set time limit.
+There are no demands for expensive equipment (unless you have some to use) so you can use your smartphone, DSLR/Mirrorless or your compact camera and you build your confidence without realising it, because you will have so much fun.

 A Crazy Cat Anatomy Scavenger Hunt!

-This fun project will make a short series of images that you can keep as a collection, print off or even display as a photo canvas.
-Similar to my post about Thomas where I captured him walking on a high fence in our garden using my smartphone, you can have a lot of relaxed unpressured fun.
+The idea is to build a collection, a short series of images that you can keep, print off or even display as a photo canvas.
+If you remember my post about Thomas where I captured him on a high fence (with my smartphone) you will see there is an opportunity to really enjoy yourself, wherever you are.

-• TOP TIP: If you want to keep tabs on your photographs, put them in a separate file.
+• TIP If you want to keep tabs on your photographs, put them in a separate folder on your drive.
 You can edit them later, if you want to, and you won’t need to go hunting for single photos here and there.

 closeup of a cat's eye taken with a dslr